 The “hotshots,” we’re told, are known for their skills as endurance runners.
 But when Jimmy and some of his crew are caught in a blow-up, they can’t out run the fire’s fatal touch.
-One of Mattie’s first official duties as Incident Commander is to announce the death of her son and his comrades.
+One of Mattie’s first official duties as Incident Commander is to announce the death of her son and his comrades workers compensation attorney sacramento.
 After professional investigators judge the blow-up to be suspicious (even, perhaps, the work of an arsonist, Mattie’s unofficial duty becomes to find her son’s killer.

 We readers know from the beginning that foul play is afoot because we’re privy, as Mattie is not, to the computer diary entries of the evildoer.
 Inexorably, the paths of Mattie and her nemesis converge, and the results are incendiary.
 Any mystery involving forest fires that begins with an epigraph from Norman Maclean’s Posthumously published book, Young Men and Fire, about the deadly Mann Gulch of 1949, had better be good.
 Maclean’s book ranks right up there, in my still awed opinion, with such other exquisite prose elegies as Philip Roth’s Patrimony and even Thomas Mann’s Death in Venice.
 Of course, Fire Eaters is a different order of literature altogether, intent foremost on delivering suspense.
 But the mystery earns the right to invoke Maclean’s masterpiece.
 In its depiction of a grief-dazed Mattie, struggling to do her job even as she’s slowly taking in the horror of Jim’s death.
 SMOKE EATERS provides not only a riverting murder mystery but also an affecting meditation on loss, missed opportunities and the fantasy of a second chance.